Andrew Henderson

 Southeast Europe

-Montenegro is one country I will be in next month which many suggest offers a lot of promise.
+Montenegro is one country which many suggest offers a lot of promise.
 While it still has a lot of conditions to satisfy, Montenegro is currently on the path to European Union ascension.
-That is part of the reason why investors, including wealthy Russians, are snapping up real estate along the country’s gorgeous Adriatic coast.
+That is part of the reason why investors, including wealthy Russians, have snapped up real estate along the country’s gorgeous Adriatic coast.

-While Montenegro already uses the Euro as its currency despite lacking ECB approval, investors believe Montenegro’s entrance into the European Union could cause huge property gains.
+While Montenegro already uses the Euro as its currency despite lacking European Central Bank approval, investors believe Montenegro’s entrance into the European Union could cause huge property gains.

 Romania also offers excellent returns on rental property as well as a cheap, highly educated workforce that has drawn employers to tap Romanian talent, especially in the tech space.
-Romania has some of the world’s fastest internet speeds and is one of my favorite places to hire a virtual assistant from.
+Romania has some of the world’s fastest internet speeds and is one of our favorite places to hire talent.

-Other European countries like Hungary, Serbia, and even Kosovo are cheap alternatives to countries using the Euro.
-While its hard to compare Kosovo to the United Kingdom, the opportunities in these non-Eurozone countries are superior in part because they haven’t jumped on the Euro bandwagon.
+Other European countries like Hungary and Serbia are cheap alternatives to countries using the Euro.
+While it’s hard to compare Serbia to the United Kingdom, the opportunities in these non-Eurozone countries are superior partly because they haven’t jumped on the Euro bandwagon.

-As in the real estate example, I do believe these countries’ future adoption of the Euro could bring outsized gains in some sectors, but I also believe it would likely be wise to take those profits off the table once that happens.
+As in the real estate example, we believe these countries’ future adoption of the Euro could bring outsized gains in some sectors, but we also believe it would likely be wise to take those profits off the table once that happens.

-Taking advantage of these countries’ presence in Europe at lower prices points than Eurozone competitors is an interesting mid-term strategy to evaluate for living and investing.
+Taking advantage of these countries’ presence in Europe at lower price points than Eurozone competitors is an interesting mid-term strategy to evaluate for living and investing.